 See why it’s all fun and games

 One of the most fun parts of the games is cheering on the mascots and participants in the hilarious races during game breaks.
 It’s always a blast to see who will win— the Manhattan Bagel Pork Roll, Egg, and Cheese mascots or the Blue, Green, and Red Eyeballs that kids can race on.
 For added excitement, there are promotion nights where extra fun happens, including my kid’s favorite—Kids Run the Bases, presented by RWJBarnabas Health, where they can run the bases just like the players.
 Or Bark In the Park, Halfway to Halloween, or celebrate with the mascot at Buster’s Birthday.
-We also like to come during the post-game fireworks nights, when the entire field gets going and the sky lights up like it’s the Fourth of July.
+We also like to come on fireworks nights, when the entire field gets going, and the sky lights up like it’s the Fourth of July.

 2 Stadium Way